 10 Safety Tips for Operating Heavy Equipment

 Loaders, excavators, forklifts, skid steers and other construction equipment perform the tasks that human force alone can’t accomplish.
-These machines are powerful and indispensable to the construction projects our clients undertake in Edmonton, Airdrie, and other nearby locations.
+These machines are powerful and indispensable to the construction projects our clients undertake in the Edmonton area.
 W.R.
 Scott Equipment Ltd. is proud to offer these mechanical marvels—for rent or purchase—to crews in Alberta.
 But we know that caution is the key to completing projects safely.
 Here are some of the top safety tips to keep in mind when operating or overseeing the use of heavy-duty construction equipment.

 - Operators need to wear protective gear (steel-tip boots, safety goggles, hardhats, visibility vests, etc.) In the case of a mishap, the risk of injury is lessened.